Rob McCarter, MS, LCMHCS, NCC, School Psychologist Level II

 Sara moved to North Carolina with her family in 2017 and was quickly scooped up by South Point Counseling due to her impressive credentials.
 Prior to coming to SPC she worked with the South Carolina Department of Mental Health since 2002 initially as a Licensed Professional Counselor only to be promoted soon after to the director of the Cherokee Mental Health Center.

-Sara works with adults and adolescents on issues such as depression, grief, anxiety, and marital issues providing individual, family and couples therapy utilizing various techniques such as Cognitive Behavioral Therapy, Solutions Oriented Therapy and Mindfulness.
+Sara works with adults and adolescents on issues such as depression, grief, anxiety, and marital issues providing individual, family and couples therapy utilizing various techniques such as Cognitive Behavioral Therapy, Solutions Oriented Therapy, Person-Centered Therapy and Mindfulness.
+She provides a supportive environment with a focus on positive change and growth to all groups of individuals and couples including the LGBT+ community.

-Moreover, she is one of a handful of mental health professionals in Gaston County who is trained and certified as an EMDR (Eye Movement Desensitization and Reprocessing) therapist.
-This cutting edge technology is especially effective with issues related to trauma with all populations including veterans and first responders.
+Moreover, she is one of a handful of mental health professionals in Gaston County who is fully trained and certified as an EMDR (Eye Movement Desensitization and Reprocessing) therapist through the EMDR Institute.
+This therapy technique is especially effective with issues related to trauma with all populations including veterans and first responders and individuals who have suffered traumatic experiences.

 Shandrai Silva, M.Ed., LPC